 The removal and disposal of marine dredged material at sea requires a marine licence under the Marine (Scotland) Act, 2010.
-Shetland Islands Council can permit dredging under the Zetland County Council Act 1974 by issuing a dredging licence in all areas except Lerwick Harbour area which is under the jurisdiction of the Lerwick Port Authority.
+Shetland Islands Council can permit dredging under the Zetland County Council Act 1974 by issuing a dredging licence in all areas except Lerwick Harbour area.
+In the Lerwick Harbour area consent for dredging and disposal will require a works licence from the Lerwick Port Authority.